martinmoene/observer-ptr-lite/README.md

 Allows to retrieve the pointer
 Allows to retrieve the value pointed to
 Allows to retrieve the member pointed to
-Allows to test for a non-null pointer via conversion to bool (explicitly if available) Allows to convert to the observed pointer (explicitly if available) Allows to reset to stop observing
+Allows to test for a non-null pointer via conversion to bool Allows to convert to the observed pointer
+Allows to reset to stop observing
 Allows to reset to observe another pointer
 Allows to swap two observers